Inverted Nipple Correction

 Inverted nipples are an easily corrected cosmetic problem, utilizing breast revision surgery.

-This issue is painless, but it can make the breasts appear a bit odd and can cause women to have issues when trying to breastfeed or to feel awkward during sexual encounters.
+This issue is painless, but it can make the breasts appear different than normal breasts and can cause women to have issues when trying to breastfeed or to feel awkward during sexual encounters.

 Some people are born with inverted nipples, but others develop this condition due to changes over time, such as from inflamed milk ducts or development of scar tissue following a breast biopsy near the nipple.